Broad Ripple Village, Indianapolis: Culture

 Broad Ripple Park is a 62 acre park bordering the White River and located just to the northeast of the village.
 It features an outdoor swimming pool, tennis courts, baseball diamond, athletic fields, playground, picnic shelters, dog park, wooded preserve, fitness path, and a boat ramp.

 In 1987, Lillian R. Barcio founded and served as the editor in chief of Broad Ripple's first dedicated monthly newspaper, The Village Sampler.
 The first issue was published in June 1987.
 The paper ceased publication in December 1998.
 In 2004 a free biweekly newspaper, The Broad Ripple Gazette, was created by Broad Ripple native Alan Hague.

 Transportation

+Broad Ripple is connected to downtown Indianapolis on public bus rapid transit via IndyGo's Red Line (Route 90).
+The Red Line's Broad Ripple Station is located in the median of College Avenue and is accessed from College's intersection with Broad Ripple Avenue and Westfield Boulevard.
+Other IndyGo traditional bus routes also run through the village, connecting it to additional neighborhoods in Indianapolis.

 Indiana Pacers Bikeshare launched in the neighborhood on September 5, 2019, with two of the system's 50 docking stations located in Broad Ripple.